HNoMS Norge: Background and description

+Norge was launched from the Elswick shipyard of Armstron Whitworth on 31 March 1900, and commissioned in early 1901.

 First and final battle

-On the morning of 9 April 1940, German forces entered Ofotfjord under cover of fog and heavy snow.
+On the morning of 9 April 1940, a German force of ten destroyers, carrying troops of a mountain division, entered Ofotfjord under cover of fog and heavy snow.
 The Germans contacted the captain of Eidsvold, demanding that he surrender, and when this was turned down, the battle-ready German destroyers torpedoed Eidsvold before she could fire her guns.